 Drunk driving accidents causing injury can affect you in a number of ways, not only physically and mentally, but also on your finances.
 For example, you may have to pay for car repairs or for treatment for any injuries you sustain.
 Therefore, after suffering harm from a car accident involving drink driving, solicitors fees may pose a barrier after claiming with legal representation.

-However, if you were injured as a result of a motorist drink driving, solicitors who work on a No Win No Fee basis could help you get a compensation payout without the need for any upfront fees.
+However, if you were injured as a result of a motorist drink driving, solicitors who work on a No Win No Fee basis could help you get a car accident claim payout without the need for any upfront fees.
 A solicitor may offer you a type of No Win No Fee contract known as a Conditional Fee Agreement.
 This typically means that you won’t have to pay them upfront or any ongoing fee.

 If your claim is successful, your No Win No Fee solicitor deducts a legally capped success fee from your award.
 If your road traffic accident claim is not successful, however, you won’t be responsible for paying your solicitor for their work.